Lolliedieb/lolMiner-releases/README.md

 # lolMiner
-### AMD & Nvidia & Intel Miner for Etchash, Autolykos2, Beam, Grin, Ae, ALPH, Flux, Equihash, Kaspa, Nexa, Ironfish and more
+### AMD & Nvidia & Intel Miner for Etchash, Autolykos2, Beam, Grin, Ae, ALPH, Flux, Equihash, Kaspa, Nexa, Ironfish, KARLSEN and more
 ### Best Dual Miner for ALPH and IRON and KARLSEN and RADIANT with full Unlock LHR in all ALGOs

 A git repository for lolMiner release versions